What to Look for When Buying a Used HP 3D Printing System

 What is Multi Jet Fusion and how does it work?

 Multi Jet Fusion (MJF) is HP's proprietary additive manufacturing process.
 A thin layer of polymer powder is spread across the build area, then a fusing agent is jetted onto regions that will solidify.
 A detailing agent is applied at part edges for sharp resolution.
 A fusing lamp passes over the bed, and agent-treated areas fuse into solid material layer by layer.
-MJF is known for fast build speeds, isotropic mechanical properties, and fine detail.

 What materials can HP 3D printers use?